 Disadvantages: does not consider pathways that do not include the cause of the phenotype

 Bottom line: one of the best approach for large-scale testing currently known to human-kind; most likely to convince life scientists.

 We have recently deployed the approaches above in a very extensive comparison of 11 different methods on over 2,500 samples from 75 human data sets and 11 mouse data sets.
-The results of these extensive comparisons are currently under review.
-A brief description of the results will be posted here as soon as the paper is accepted, so hang on and come back here in a little while…
+The results of these extensive comparisons were published in a recent Genome Biology paper, and a brief description of the results is posted here.